Robust Data-Driven Predictive Control using Reachability Analysis: Evaluation

 \subsection{Comparison between ZPC and the Model-Based Schemes}

-To demonstrate the usefulness of \sys{}, we consider the predictive control of a five dimensional system which is a discretization of the system used in \cite[p.39]{conf:thesisalthoff} with sampling time $0.05$ sec.
+To demonstrate the usefulness of \sys{}, we consider the predictive control of a five dimensional system which is a discretization of the system used in \citep[p.39]{conf:thesisalthoff} with sampling time $0.05$ sec.
 The discrete system dynamics are

-We make use of the CORA toolbox \cite{conf:cora} along with implementations from \cite{conf:felix}.
-The input set is $\mathcal{Z}_{u,t}~=~\zono{7,19}$.
-We start by computing the reachable set when there is random noise sampled from the zonotopes $\mathcal{Z}_w=\zono{0, ^T}$ and $\mathcal{Z}_v=\zono{0, ^T}$.
+We make use of the CORA toolbox \citep{conf:cora} along with implementations from \citep{conf:felix} \tb{in Matlab along with the Multi-Parametric Toolbox \citep{conf:mpt} and MOSEK solver \citep{conf:mosek}}.
+The input set is $\mathcal{Z}_{u,t}{=}\langle 7,$ $19\rangle$.
+We start by computing the reachable set when there is random noise sampled from the zonotopes $\mathcal{Z}_w{=}\langle0,[0.01 ,\dots ,$ $0.01]^T\rangle$ and $\mathcal{Z}_v=\zono{0,[0.002 ,\dots , 0.002]^T}$.
 We collect $400$ random input-output pairs in the offline data-collection phase.
 We start by plotting the reachable sets, the system trajectories $y(t)$, and the predicted output $y_{t+1|t}, ... , y_{k+N+1|t}$ of \eqref{eq:optzonopc} over the time steps in Fig.~\ref{fig:y_reach_400} during the online control phase.
 Fig.~\ref{fig:y_reach_400} shows the system trajectory and the predicted output inside the reachable sets.

-We perform the control schemes \sys{}, RMPC-poly, and RMPC-zono using the same realization of random noise.
+We perform the control schemes \sys{}, RMPC-poly, and RM-PC-zono using the same realization of random noise.
 The control inputs $u(t)$ for the model based predictive control schemes and for \sys{} along with the reference input are presented in Fig.~\ref{fig:upred_uref_400pt}.
 We show the norm $\norm{y(t)-r_y(t)}$ for the \sys{}, RMPC-poly, and RMPC-zono in Fig.~\ref{fig:yt2ref_400pt}.
 Fig.~\ref{fig:yt2ref_400pt} shows that \sys{} is comparable to the RMPC-poly, and RMPC-zono given the aforementioned noise.
 Fig.~\ref{fig:robust} shows that the constraint $1.9 \leq y_2(t) \leq 10$ is satisfied for all control schemes.
 ZPC acts a bit more conservative compared to the model-based schemes due to the lack of model knowledge.
-Fig.~\ref{fig:ys_ypreds_400pt} shows the alignment between the system trajectory and the predicted output $y_{t+k+1|t}$ for \sys{}.
+Fig.~\ref{fig:ys_ypreds_400pt} shows the alignment between the system trajectory and the predicted output $y_{t+k+1|t}$ for \sys{}. \tb{The extra computation in ZPC in comparison to RMPC-zono lies in the multiplication between the matrix zonotope $\mathcal{M}_\Sigma$ and the reachable sets $\hat{\mathcal{R}}_{t+k|t} \times \mathcal{Z}_{u,t+k}$ which depends on the number of the generators of $\mathcal{M}_\Sigma$.
+A reduce operator can be applied on $\mathcal{M}_\Sigma$ to decrease the number of generators at the cost of over approximation.
+Table \ref{tab:execTime} shows the mean and standard deviation of the execution time of the three schemes. \sys{} takes around $0.399$ \SI{}{sec} on average to run in comparison to 0.057 \SI{}{sec} and 0.196 \SI{}{sec} for RMPC-poly and RMPC-zono, respectively. }

 Next, we consider noise of a magnitude 10 times as high as in the previous test case.
 More specifically, we consider $\mathcal{Z}_w=\zono{0, ^T}$ and $\mathcal{Z}_v=\zono{0, ^T}$.
 We start by plotting again the reachable sets in Fig.~\ref{fig:y_reach_400_morenoise} which are more conservative than before.
 Note that having a higher magnitude of noise in the data increases the number of possible models in $\mathcal{M}_\Sigma$ which in turns increases the size of the reachable sets and affects the overall performance.
 The control inputs $u(t)$ for the model based predictive control schemes and \sys{} along with the reference input are presented in Fig.~\ref{fig:upred_uref_400pt_morenoise}.
 We plot $\norm{y(t)-r_y(t)}$ in Fig.~\ref{fig:yt2ref_400pt_morenoise} with again $400$ data points in the data-collection phase.
 Fig.~\ref{fig:addingrobust_more_noise} shows the effect of a higher magnitude of noise on satisfying the constraint~$1.9~\leq~y_2(t)~\leq~10$.
 Fig.~\ref{fig:ys_ypreds_400pt_morenoise} shows the system trajectory and the predicted output $y_{t+k+1|t}$ for \sys{}.